IndEcol/ODYM/README.md

 ODYM was developed to handle the typical types of model equations and approaches in a dynamic MFA model in a systematic manner.
 These approaches include:\
 a)	Regression models: Socioeconomic parameters, such as in-use stocks or final consumption are required to determine the basic material balance or material flows.
 They are often determined from regression models fed by exogenous parameters such as GDP.
-A typical example for a regression model is the Gompertz function, where a(p,r) and b(p,r) are product-and region-dependent scaling parameters.
+A typical example for a regression model is the Gompertz function, where $a(p,r)$ and $b(p,r)$ are product-and region-dependent scaling parameters.
 Regression models can also be used to determine future scenarios.

+     $$ i(p,r,t) = i_{Sat}\cdot exp^{-b(p,r)\cdot expt^{-a(p,r)\cdot t}} $$

 b)	Dynamic stock model: The material stock S and outflow o can be estimated from inflow data i, using a product lifetime distribution lambda, which describes the probability of a product of age-cohort c being discarded at time t